 My motto with this healthy brownie recipe is “go chocolate or go home.”
-It’s naturally sweetened with maple syrup, grain free, paleo, and… I promise you, tastes better than the real thing!
-Oh, and did I mention that they’re fudgy?
+These brownies are naturally sweetened with maple syrup, are grain-free & paleo, and are so FUDGY.

-For these little fudge delights, we used a mixture of paleo-friendly flours, which keeps them grain free.
+For these little fudge delights, we used a mixture of grain-free flours.
 After a few tests, we figure out the perfect ratio of each flour to make them moist and fudgy.
 Don’t worry, they aren’t chalky whatsoever.

 Once you’ve got your grain-free flour combination ready to go, you can start adding your other ingredients.
 Here’s what else you need: